ksavidetove/news-aggregator/README.md

-## Welcome to the mean stack

-The mean stack is intended to provide a simple and fun starting point for cloud native fullstack javascript applications.
+## News Aggregator Demo

+This is a simple news aggregator built on the MEAN stack and powered with Google News

 ### Installation

 ```
-cp .env-example .env
 yarn install
 yarn build
 yarn start (for development)
 yarn serve (for production)

 ```

 # AngularMaterial